 - Whole Grains like oatmeal, wheat bread (although not for those with gluten sensitivity), oatmeal, and brown rice are high in fiber and have shown to reduce the risk of acid reflux.
 High fiber foods also tend to make you feel full faster.
 So there’s less chance of overeating which can set off your acid reflux.

 - Root Vegetables such as mushrooms, carrots, turnips, and potatoes are low in acidity.
 This will help to reduce acid reflux symptoms.

 - Yogurt soothes heartburn by coating the lining of the esophagus and acting as a protective buffer in your GERD diet.

 Can GERD Be Cured By Diet Or Is it Forever?

-GERD can’t be “cured” by diet alone but it is a great help when you’re working on resolving the root cause with our natural supplement solution.
+GERD can’t be “cured” by this GERD diet alone but it is a great help when you’re working on resolving the root cause with our natural supplement solution.
 Once you have been on the Reflux Inhibitor for a few weeks, your symptoms be starting to ease as your acidity builds up to the right level.
-At this point, many of our clients have had success in reintroducing “trigger” foods that are high in acidity, as your initial problem has been resolved and the LES is functioning optimally again.
+At this point, many of our clients have had success in reintroducing “trigger” foods that are high in acidity.
+At this point the initial problem has been resolved and the LES is functioning optimally again.
 So no, it’s not forever!
 However, for now, if you’re just starting the program or still in the process of thinking it over, it’s best to stick with foods that you know won’t trigger your acid reflux symptoms.